Boyquotes/YsolekQuest/README.md

 For prototyping , i downloaded some assets from itch.io and opengameart.org under free licenses and some i created myself in blender and gimp.

+Inspiration and sample very small fragments come from free examples available on the web, documentation, as well as the state machine I used from examples, perhaps gdquest.

 Here is the link to the youtube channel